Oberon, the Faery Prince: Influences

 It has been widely recognized that Shakespeare's The Winter's Tale shows the influence of Oberon, necessitating the conclusion that the play was written or at least completed after the January 1611 performance of the masque.
 The main signs of influence in Shakespeare's play are the bear in III, iii and the dance at the sheepshearing in IV, iv, which resembles the dance of satyrs in the masque.
 Oberon presents a significant demonstration of the influence that the masques of the era had on the commercial theatre of Shakespeare and his compatriots; "the bears in Mucedorus, Oberon, and The Winter's Tale were all connected...."
 Thomas Arne and George Colman the Elder also used the work as the basis for their masque The Fairy Prince, which premiered at the Royal Opera House, Covent Garden on 12 November 1771.

 Modern production

 An extremely rare modern production of Oberon, the Faery Prince was staged in Cleveland, Ohio in 1993, organized by personnel from Case Western Reserve University and Cleveland State University.
 The production, based on surviving stage designs and music, supplemented with adaptations of Jacobean songs and choreography, was recorded and released on videotape and DVD.
-It is now also available on YouTube.
+Case Western Reserve University also uploaded the video of the production to YouTube in 2020.